Background

 Partnership Grant:

 SERP & DCPS applied for an IES Partnership Grant.
 Catherine Snow (Harvard University) and David Blazar (University of Maryland) joined the research team.
-Intensive observations in 6 schools, as well as analysis of district-wide data were proposed, with the goal of identifying opportunities for intervention.
+Intensive observations in 6 schools and analyses of district-wide data were proposed, with the goal of identifying opportunities for intervention.
 The grant was awarded in 2019.

 2019-2021